A fan’s guide – the club from early doors to today

 Young players kept coming through, though, and a bright campaign in 2011-12 ended in a play-off final defeat to Dumbarton – but promotion nevertheless, this time due to the collapse and enforced demotion of Rangers.

-Switching names back to Airdrieonians in 2013, Jim Ballantyne then sold the club to Tom Wotherspoon in 2015, serving as vice-chairman as The Diamonds battle to regain a spot in the second flight.
-A full-time playing staff might just get them there.
+Switching names back to Airdrieonians in 2013, Jim Ballantyne then sold the club to Tom Wotherspoon in 2015, serving as vice-chairman as the Diamonds battled to regain a spot in the second flight.

 ground Guide

 Neat and functional, the Excelsior rarely fills to even a quarter capacity and more often that not, only two of this four one-tier stands are open on match days.
-The Jack Dalziel (West) Stand houses the 1,000 or so Airdrie fans, the East Stand the few visiting supporters, sometimes allocated a section under the same roof as the home crowd.
+The Jack Dalziel (West) Stand houses the 1,000 or so Airdrie fans, away supporters allocated the south end under the same roof as the home crowd.or the East Stand if more numerous – as may be the case these days.

 Going to the stadium – tips and timings